 When asked why he chose Bakers Waste, Rob Bracken stated “the Bakers Waste brand has always been more prominent in Leicester and overall we are really impressed with the communication and dedication to constantly evolve the contract.
 We have always worked in synergy and gone down a journey; I genuinely feel as though Bakers Waste really care”.

 All waste is charged based on weight.
 Therefore, a weight allowance is given and if exceeded, a charge will apply.
 Bakers Waste work with the customer to ensure this is avoided through segregating heavy waste into separate dedicated waste streams such as dry mixed recycling, glass recycling, food recycling and cardboard recycling.

-Moreover, Bakers Waste can now recycle as much waste as possible for Leicester Racecourse or any of their customers, whilst also saving them money in the process.
+Moreover, Bakers Waste recycle as much waste as possible for Leicester Racecourse or their customers, whilst also saving them money in the process.

 Leicester Racecourse going Above and beyond

 Why stop at waste disposal?
 This is just one component of becoming more environmentally friendly; Rob Bracken knew this and went on to elucidate “Leicester Racecourse have now put environmental issues high on the agenda at our weekly catch-up meetings.
-It is imperative that all our employees are aware of how important they are to making recycling a success at Leicester Racecourse.
+It’s imperative that our employees know how important they are to making recycling success at Leicester Racecourse.
 We must bring the domestic mentality of recycling into the business through on-going internal education”.
 Recycling is a collective effort and teamwork is the basis of Leicester Racecourse’s environmental strategy.

 There are already numerous procedures in place which benefit environmental figures.
 This includes reusing paper shredding as equestrian bedding, labelling internal bins clearly to make office segregation easier, sourcing food from local produce and sourcing suppliers which share the view that packaging should be kept at a minimum.